NRLMMD-GEOIPS/geoips/docs/source/devguide/dev_assisted_package_creation.rst

    c.
 What outputs it creates
    d.
 Why it's needed

-Once we have the aforementioned information, us developers will be able to venture forward in creating your standalone GeoIPS package based translated from your current geospatial processing routines.
+Once we have the aforementioned information, we'll be able to move foward in creating your standalone GeoIPS package, translated from your current geospatial processing routines.
 Once this package has been created, you'll be able to work alongside the GeoIPS environment to produce your personally tailored outputs.